Cortile del Belvedere: Early history and Bramante's design

 Julius commissioned Bramante to link the Vatican Palace with the Villa Belvedere.
 Bramante's design is commemorated in a fresco at the Castel Sant'Angelo; he regularized the slope as a set of terraces, linked by rigorously symmetrical stairs on the central longitudinal axis, to create a sequence of formal spaces that was unparalleled in Europe, both in its scale and in its architectural unity.

 A series of six narrow terraces at the base was traversed by a monumental central stair leading to the wide middle terrace.
 The divided stair to the uppermost terrace, with flights running on either side against the retaining wall to a landing and returning towards the center, was another innovation by Bramante.
 His long corridor-like wings that enclose the Cortile now house the Vatican Museums collections.
 One of the wings accommodated the Vatican Library.
 The wings have three storeys in the lower court and end in a single one enclosing the uppermost terrace.

 The whole visual scenography culminated in the semicircular exedra at the Villa Belvedere end of the court.
 This was set into a screening wall devised by Bramante to disguise the fact the villa facade was not parallel to the facing Vatican Palace facade at the other end.
-The entire perpectivised ensemble was designed to be best seen from Raphael's Stanze in the papal apartments of the palace.
+The entire perspectivised ensemble was designed to be best seen from Raphael's Stanze in the papal apartments of the palace.